Alex-II/Alex-II.github.io/FirstImpressionsInGoLang.md

 In the same way, Go's error handling is also just a methodology, and if used improperly, you'll get poor results.

-Go's error handling doesn't really force the programmer to do anything, except flood `return err` everywhere or just not check for errors at all.
-Until something breaks, just like they would with exceptions.
+Go's error handling doesn't really force the careless programmer to do anything, except flood `return err` everywhere (or just not check for errors at all) and only handle errors when something breaks, just like they would with exceptions.